folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 :width: 600px
 :align: center
 ```
-The continuum near the telluric region around 759 nm is no longer arched and there are no fit points within the blended region.
+The continuum near the telluric region around 759 nm is no longer arched, and there are no fit points within the blended region.

 ### Removing emission lines